wmmihaa/azureiotbootcamp/labs/Lab1.md

 Deploy the solution to the Device.
 You should get your temperatures printed out every second on the screen.
 <pre>
-<b>If the sensor doesn’t connect, you’ll need to push the power button again</b>
+<b>If the sensor doesn’t connect, you’ll need to push the power button on the sensor again</b>
 </pre>

 ### **WELL DONE!**